 Explore the German speaking part of Italy: South Tirol

 Complex historical relationships with Austria made the North East of Italy German speaking.
-Head to Bolzano and then North for the most peculiar cultural atmosphere – have excellent cappuccino and decadent apfel strudel for a perfect ‘mixed’ breakfast and challenge the kids to recognise which language is which!
+Head to Bolzano and then North to the Dolomites for the most peculiar cultural atmosphere – have excellent cappuccino and decadent apfel strudel for a perfect ‘mixed’ breakfast and challenge the kids to recognise which language is which!

 See the bell tower in the lake